-- Any request to wear non-regulation items must be made in writing to the Year Level Deputy Principal. - Only one small (no more than 3mm) plain stud (without gemstone) or small plain hoop (no more than 10mm in diameter) may be worn in each earlobe. - No other jewellery is permitted (including face or body piercing ornamentation, including clear inserts). - Makeup is not to be worn, including false evelashes. - Tattoos must be covered and not visible when wearing school uniform.
+- Any request to wear non-regulation items must be made in writing to the Year Level Deputy Principal. - Pounamu and Bone Taonga necklaces ARE permitted.

+Only one small silver or gold (no more than 3mm) plain stud (without gemstone) or small plain sleeper hoop (no more than 10mm in diameter) may be worn in each earlobe.

+- No other jewellery is permitted (including face, nose, or body piercing ornamentation, including clear inserts). - Makeup is not to be worn, including false eyelashes. - Tattoos must be covered and not visible when wearing school uniform.